-Our programs support and promote creatives.
-They offer opportunities for ongoing professional development, engagement with new audiences and an extension to the studio environment.
+Our programs support and promote artists.
+We offer opportunities for ongoing professional development, engagement with new audiences and an extension to the studio environment.

 The Guildhouse Fellowship

-The Guildhouse Fellowship, valued at over $50,000, will be awarded annually to one South Australian mid-career visual artist, craftsperson or designer.
+The Guildhouse Fellowship, valued at over $50,000, is awarded annually to one South Australian mid-career visual artist, craftsperson or designer.

 The Collections Project

-With this unique opportunity members develop works for exhibit in response to the collections of either the Art Gallery of South Australia, the Flinders Art Museum or the Botanic Gardens and State Herbarium, or the Adelaide Symphony Orchestra (presented by the Adelaide Festival Centre and the City of Adelaide).
+A unique opportunity that allows members to develop works for exhibition in response to the collections of either the Flinders University Museum of Art, the Botanic Gardens and State Herbarium, or the Adelaide Symphony Orchestra (presented by the Adelaide Festival Centre and the City of Adelaide).

 Guildhouse’s mentorship program aims to provide creative professionals with essential funding and support to expand their artistic practice and experience a career-changing opportunity.